Azure/k8s-actions/k8s-deploy/README.md

 Assumes that the deployment target K8s cluster context was set earlier in the workflow by using either [`azure/k8s-actions/aks-set-context`](https://github.com/Azure/k8s-actions/tree/master/aks-set-context) or [`azure/k8s-actions/k8s-set-context`](https://github.com/Azure/k8s-actions/tree/master/k8s-set-context)

 #### Artifact substitution
 The deploy action takes as input a list of container images which can be specified along with their tags or digests.
-The same is substituted into the non-templatized version of manifest files before application to the cluster to ensure that the right version of the image is pulled by the cluster nodes.
+The same is substituted into the non-templatized version of manifest files before applying to the cluster to ensure that the right version of the image is pulled by the cluster nodes.

 #### Manifest stability
 Rollout status is checked for the Kubernetes objects deployed.
 This is done to incorporate stability checks while computing the task status as success/failure.